 Olson and Johnson return to Tinseltown with the longest running musical in the history of Broadway with HELLZAPOPPIN’, but Universal insists on changing everything while translating it to the silver screen.
 “This is Hollywood.
 We HAVE to!”
 Thus the literally plotless play must now have structure.
 For starters, this means dual love stories crafted by writer Cook: for Raye and Auer, and for Frazee and Paige.
 Meanwhile Olsen and Johnson resist the studio impositions in their unique way, shouting their own instructions at hapless projectionist Howard.

 This quintessential Olson and Johnson vehicle is often compared to other kitchen-sink comedies: from the pre-Code DUCK SOUP and DIPLOMANIACS to the more modern groundbreakers BLAZING SADDLES and AIRPLANE!.
 However HELLZAPOPPIN' is the most anarchic and surrealistic of them all.
 Breaking the fourth wall?
-It never really gets established here.
+How can you break it when it never really gets established here.
 Screenwriter Nat Perrin had the requisite background (he got his start working with the Marx Brothers) and Olsen and Johnson appear only too happy to be skewering Hollywood and the conventions of film.
 The suits out west never really got their unrestrained comedy, and the team had been rejected by movie audiences for a decade.

 Whether making sly allusions to then current films like CITIZEN KANE, getting creative digs in at the Hays Office, or making subtle points about the merits (superior in the team's view, clearly) of a live performance, HELLZAPOPPIN' is consistently mind-bending and inventive for a just-right 84 minutes.
 When Olson and Johnson are watching themselves onscreen and commenting with their backs to us, it's hard not to think of MST3K.